Springfield (Ipswich - Qld)

 Springfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 34 projects likely impacting the area.
-Notable projects include the Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Greater Springfield Master Planned Community, and Springview Estate Villages 1, 2, and 3.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 33 projects that could affect the area.
+Notable ones include the Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, Springfield Central CBD Expansion, and Greater Springfield Master Planned Community.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.